jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Create and Activate a Virtual Environment.rst

 (replace `<username>` with your TACC username and `<hostname>` with the system hostname)

-**Example:**
-To connect to the Frontera system:
+For the purposes of this tutorial, we will be utilizing the **Frontera** system, so our command should look like:

 ::

-    ssh username@frontera.tacc.utexas.edu
+    ssh <username>@frontera.tacc.utexas.edu

-**Enter Your Password**
-When prompted, type your TACC password.
-If this is your first time logging in, you may be required to set up or reset your password.

-**Step 4: Set Up Two-Factor Authentication**
-TACC systems require two-factor authentication.
-Follow the on-screen prompts to complete the process.

 .. note::

-    It would be best to use the $WORK directory
+    It is best practice to use the $WORK directory to host our environment, since the $SCRATCH directory is regularly purged.

 **Step 5.
 Create the Virtual Environment**